A24Group/A24StudioCS/README.md

 ```

 `A24StudioCS` is the default standard that will be used.
 To use a custom ruleset the `PHPCS_CODING_STANDARD`
-needs to point to the custom ruleset of your project.
+needs to point to the custom ruleset of your project(The path is related to the root of the project).
 The custom ruleset should then in turn point to the respective standard you want to use.

+Example of ruleset:
 ```bash
 <?xml version="1.0"?>
 <ruleset name="Triage">